 3. Wide Selection of Engineering Courses

-Australian universities offer a wide range of engineering courses to international students, giving them the opportunity to study the field of their choice.
-The courses include geological, agricultural, marine, mechatronics, electronics, chemical, aerospace, civil, petroleum, mining, industrial, telecommunications and many other programs.
+Australian universities offer a wide range of engineering courses to international students, allowing them to study the field of their choice.

 Some of the most popular courses among international students in Australia are electrical and mechanical engineering programs.

-International students can also apply for Vocational Education and Training (VET) courses, which will make them eligible for positions like an engineering associate or an engineering technologist.
+International students can also apply for Vocational Education and Training (VET) courses, making them eligible for positions like engineering associate or engineering technologist.

-It’s important to note that engineering courses in Australia are frequently updated so that they remain relevant to technological developments while enabling students to utilise their knowledge for real-world applications.
+It’s important to note that engineering courses in Australia are frequently updated to remain relevant to technological developments.
+It enables students to utilise their knowledge for real-world applications.

 4. Exposure and Accreditation

-Australian universities encourage engineering students to do an internship along with their coursework so that they can gain work experience.
-They also get to meet students from different countries, exposing them to unique opinions, ideas and perspectives.
+Australian universities encourage engineering students to do an internship along with their coursework to gain work experience.
+They also meet students from different countries, exposing them to unique opinions, ideas and perspectives.

 5. Incredible Employment Opportunities

 Engineering graduates can also expect to earn high salaries in Australia.
-The average salary of engineering graduates in Australia is estimated to be around $60,000 annually.
+The average salary of engineering graduates in Australia is around $60,000 annually.